PatoSala/enriched-text-input/README.md

 ## Motivation
 The field for rich-text in react native is still a bit green.
 Current libraries that add support for rich-text in react native applications are either WebViews wrapping libraries for the web, limiting customization, or require native code which drops support for Expo Go and react-native-web.

-In theory, by only using JavaScript we are able to provide better cross-platform compatibility and the possibility to style however you want elements like links, mentions, bold, italic, unerline text and more.
+In theory, by only using JavaScript we are able to provide better cross-platform compatibility and the possibility to style elements however you want as long as they follow react-native's `Text` supported styles.

 ## Features

-- [x] Basic text formatting (*bold*, _italic_, __underline__, ~~strikethrough~~).
+- [x] Basic text formatting (__bold__, _italic_, underline, ~~strikethrough~~ and `codeblocks`).
 - [x] Rich text format parsing.
 - [ ] Links and mentions.
 - [ ] Custom styling.